dreganism/tools/README.md

-# Useful tools
+# Tools
-This will be a growning set of toosl I found to be useful.
+A growing set of useful tools.